cjwit/boilerplate-mern-stack/README.md

 ## Using this boilerplate

+Begin by cloning the repository and running `npm install`.

+### Database configuration

 Before starting to update configuration files and whatnot, a full-stack application needs a database.

 1. Go to <mongodb.com> to sign in and create a new cluster, a new database, and a new collection.
 Since this is a simple voting app, I start with a collection called `polls`.
 The MongoDB getting started documentation is fairly straightforward.